 - ¾ stick salted butter, melted

 - canola, olive, or vegetable oil

 - ⅔ cup baking soda, mixed in 10 cups of water

-- 2 egg yolks and 1 TB water, beaten together
+- 2 egg yolks, beaten with 1 TB water

-- Optional Toppings: coarse sea salt, butter, mustard, cheese, cinnamon sugar, parmesan, etc.
+- Optional Toppings: flaky sea salt, sesame seeds, parmesan cheese, cinnamon sugar, warm butter

 - Combine first 4 ingredients in large bowl, mixing it in a little.
 Let sit until mixture foams.
 Add flour and butter.
 Mix until combined, by hand or stand mixer.

 - Knead until dough is smooth and no longer sticks to bowl (about 5 min).
 Put dough into well oiled bowl and turn dough so it is oiled on all surface areas.

 - Cover with damp towel and set in warm place for 1 hour, or until doubled in size.The actual time it takes to double depends, of course, on the temperature.
 If the room is cool, I set my dough in the oven, with only the light turned on.
 If you do that, just make sure you remove the dough before preheating oven.